derrenx/Database-284-million-domains/readme.md

 Stay Updated:

 Benefit from regular updates to ensure you have the most current data at your fingertips.
-The database was last updated on January 20, 2025.
+The database was last updated on February 06, 2025.